Frequently Asked Questions

 Sammy Margo Physiotherapy is the trading name of The Physiotherapist Company Limited which is a registered company in England and Wales (no 03322706) with a registered office address of 444 Finchley Road London NW2 2HY

-All data will be handled in accordance with the Data Protection Act, 1988.
+All data will be handled in accordance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
 Medical records will be stored electronically and only accessed by authorised personnel.
 Disclosure of information may be made to appropriate health professionals, such as your GP, when communicating about your presenting condition.
 It is common practice to write to your GP and/or referring Specialist; if you do not want this to happen please inform your clinician.
+For more information please se our Privacy Notice.

 Consent To Treatment